MajorGamerJay/MajorGamerJay.github.io/src/index.md

 Greetings stranger, this is my personal site.
 Mostly contains anything that I have added effort to and has article related to useless stuff I cared much about sometimes.
 I have a few pages listed on top which may contain links you wanna check out.
 Other than that, just enjoy the shitty website!

+As of now (April 8, 2023), the site is still under construction and I will be adding these pages and features:

+0. RSS feed and an RSS feed updater
+0. Book list page
+0. Revamping this page, the homepage
+0. Different articles

 </div>

 <div class="main">